-REALMS THE LIVING DEAD OF
+REALMS OF THE

-By Dr. and Mrs. F. HOMER CURTISS Founders of The Order of Christian Mystics.
+Founders of The Order of Christian Mystics.
 Authors of "The Curtiss Books," etc. Waste no time with proofs.
-Written for those who know the facts, but need the details waste no time with proofs.
 Written for those who know the facts, but need the details explained.
 It gives a clear, scientific, satisfying and comforting explanation of all after-death conditions.
 It explains all psychic phenomena and all methods of communion.
 Will remove all fear of the unseen.
 Enables students to master any condition encountered.
 Verified by the Authors' years of personal experiences.